jamesshore/quixote/README.md

   // You can make assertions about the positions of elements it("asserts positions", function() {
-    var foo = frame.getElement("#foo");     // Get an element using an #id selector.
-Any selector can be used.
+    // Get an element using an #id selector.
+Any selector can be used. var foo = frame.getElement("#foo");

-    var position = foo.getRawPosition();    // Get the element's position on the page
+    // Get the element's position on the page var position = foo.getRawPosition();

-    assert.equal(position.top, 42);         // You can make assertions about where the element is located });
+    // You can make assertions about where the element is located assert.equal(position.top, 42);
+  });

   // You can make assertions about how elements are actually styled it("asserts styles", function() {
-    var bar = frame.getElement(".bar");             // Get an element using a .class selector.
+    // Get an element using a .class selector. var bar = frame.getElement(".bar");

-    var fontSize = bar.getRawStyle("font-size");    // Get the font-size actually shown on the page
+    // Get the font-size actually shown on the page var fontSize = bar.getRawStyle("font-size");

-    assert.equal(fontSize, "42px");                 // Check it
+    // Check it
+    assert.equal(fontSize, "42px");
   });

-  // More sophisticated API coming soon!
 });
 ```